P5vc/Documentation/Contributing/contributionGuide.md

 - We're looking for mobile application developers who are able to work together to create a secure, stable, and fully functional mobile Priveasy application.
 We need developers both for iOS and Android.
 If you are able to help, please contact us, and we will provide you with more information.
 - We're looking for lawyers who are willing to work pro bono, and be "on call," in the event of a legal dispute.

+## Perks of Contributing

+Anyone who makes a significant contribution to Priveasy is eligible for the following, free perks:

+- Personalized listing on our [Supporters](https://github.com/P5vc/Documentation/blob/master/About/Supporters.md "Supporters") page
+- Custom, @P5.vc email account
+- Premium Priveasy Docs (Cryptpad) account
+- 50% discount on all Priveasy services

+To claim any/all of these perks, please open an issue or email Admin@Priveasy.org with your GitHub username and a summary of your contributions.

 ## Contributor License Agreement